munkhbayar17/skyproject/FOLLOW-UP.md

 ### 24 hours

 ### Q) If you had more time, what further improvements or new features would you add?
 ### I would use bpk components instead of html tags, and make the pager more like the real one on Skyscanner.com.
+Also, I would implement real location dataset to autocomplete on origin and destination picker.
+If it was allowed to add more features than the given design and I had more time, I would implement the latest features.

 ### Q) Which parts are you most proud of?
 And why?
 ### I am proud of the frontend (styling, validation, flight results) because it looks a lot like original Skyscanner web.